storyblok/storyblok-astro/README.md

 The Storyblok Bridge is enabled by default.
 If you would like to disable it or enable it conditionally (e.g. depending on the environment) you can set the `bridge` parameter to `true` or `false` in `astro.config.mjs`:

+> **Note**
-> Note: Since Astro is not a reactive JavaScript framework and renders everything as HTML, the Storyblok Bridge will not provide real-time editing as you may know it from other frameworks.
+> Since Astro is not a reactive JavaScript framework and renders everything as HTML, the Storyblok Bridge will not provide real-time editing as you may know it from other frameworks.
 However, it automatically refreshes the site for you whenever you save or publish a story.

 You can also provide a `StoryblokBridgeConfigV2` configuration object to the `bridge` parameter.